 If you want to go beyond thanking your own family members, I’ve got a great organization that can help you with getting letters, colorful drawings, or care packages to our troops.

-Be sure to write your child’s first name on the front (no last names or address) and include a minimum donation of $10 to help cover postage.
-In no time, your child’s good wishes will be off to our deployed troops and wounded soldiers.
+Be sure to write your child’s first name on the front (no last names or address) and in no time, your child’s good wishes will be off to our deployed troops and wounded soldiers.

 To me, it’s a lovely way of giving back to those who serve and protect us.
 And there is something so meaningful, especially in the world of digital notes, to receive a handwritten letter.